Close Menu

 We can handle the above business request using queueable apex chaining.
 Below are two solutions for handling queueable apex

-In this post, we will explore a strongly coupled solution, and in another post, we will solve the above business requirement using loose coupling solution.
+In this post, we will explore a strongly coupled solution, and in another post, we will solve the above business requirement using the loose-coupled solution.

 Strong Coupled Solution